 Reading Materials

-Disclaimer: NEW EARTH COLLEGE OF NATURAL HEALING SCIENCES Academic Diploma Programs is not responsible for any accrediting Titles and practice certification marks by any boards of natural medicine or associations in Canada.
+Disclaimer: NEW EARTH COLLEGE OF NATURAL HEALING SCIENCES Academic Diploma Program is not responsible for any practice certification.
 Anyone with questions should directly contact the individual Registration Boards concerned.